h0me5k1n/iptv-strmmaker/README.md

 # iptv-strmmaker
-UNTESTED... files are written but haven't yet been tested in Emby...
-Download an m3u file from a http location and create strm files from the tv series and movie entries.
+Downloads an m3u file from a http location and creates strm files from the tv series and movie entries in dedicated "STRM Movie" and "STRM TV" folders. strm files for movies are created in a folder named after each movie and episodes for TV series' are saved in numbered season folders in a parent folder named after the show.

+Tested on ubuntu and a QNAP NAS server.

 # Usage
 iptv-strmmaker.sh [m3u url] [output folder]